monero-project/monero-site/knowledge-base/moneropedia/paymentid.md

 layout: moneropedia
 entry: "Payment ID"
 terms: ["payment-ID", "payment-IDs"]
-summary: "An optional flag that is added to identify transactions to merchants, consisting of 64 hexadecimal characters"
+summary: "an optional flag that is added to identify transactions to merchants, consisting of 64 hexadecimal characters"
 ---

 ### The Basics